arve0/mac-notifier/README.md

 **Example:**
 ```
-./notifier.py -s "Title with four words" Message doesnt need to be encapsulated./notifier.py 'Notification iiik' 'Message about broken...'
+./notifier.py -s "Title with four words" Message doesnt need to be encapsulated.
 ```